Lombiq/Combinator/Docs/Documentation.md

 - Until [this issue](https://github.com/Lombiq/Combinator/issues/8) is fixed, place font-face CSS declarations into separate CSS files and exclude them from combination.

+## If you run a web farm

+If you use Combinator in a setup with multiple web servers running Orchard then you need to have the Distributed Signals feature of the built-in Message Bus module enabled.
+If you don't do this then Combinator's cache will get stale on some server nodes.

 ## Important notes on sprite generation

 Image sprite generation features a partially automatic detection whether an image is suitable for sprite generation or not: backgrounds with a size, position other than top-left, and repetition other than no-repeat